lyuwenyu/PDLL/README.md

 # PDLL😊
 PDLL's mission is to build a backend-agnostic python deep learning framework for education, pluging and playing for different numpy-like computing engines.
-It includes autograd, nn modules, optimizer, io, .etc.
+It includes autograd, nn, optimizer, io, .etc.

 ## Getting Started